sswam/allemande/doc/nsfw/guide_nsfw.md

 ### Characters (NSFW Focus)
 - **Pyrite** (Gemini 2.0 Flash): A playful woman with sultry eyes, long raven hair, and large natural breasts.

-### Strong AI Models (NSFW capable)
+### Base Models (NSFW capable)
+- **Ellie**: (Llama 3.1 8B): a small, human-like uncensored and private model
+- **Ellen**: (Llama 3.3 70B): a stronger, human-like model
 - **Flasho** (Gemini 2.0 Flash, Google): Google's fast Gemini 2.0 language model
 - **Flashi** (Gemini 2.5 Flash, Google): Google's fast Gemini 2.5 language model
 - **Gemmi** (Gemini 2.5 Pro, Google): Google's strongest Gemini language model
 - **Misti** (Mistral Large 2411): Mistral's strongest language model
+- **Qeva** (EVA Qwen2.5 72B): A roleplay and storywriting specialist model

 Sometimes these models may refuse to help you, depending on the context.
 You can retry, or change the context, to avoid this problem.

-The other strong models mentioned in the main guide are averse to NSFW chat, and it may be against their terms of service.
+The other base models mentioned in the main guide might be averse to NSFW chat, or it might be against their terms of service.
 They are disallowed from the NSFW zone.
 We ask you not to use them in NSFW private chat.

 ## Specialists based on Remote AI
 - **Assi**: The AI assistant (NSFW edition), she is a helpful and friendly guide for new users and technical support